-1.4 Personal use of vehicles

-The district does not calculate and report the value of personal (commuting) mileage on employee W-2 forms as a fringe benefit.
-Three district maintenance and custodial staff, considered to be on call 24 hours a day, 7 days a week, are allowed to use district vehicles to commute to and from work.
-There were no logs or other accounting of the use of these vehicles.

-IRS reporting guidelines indicate personal commuting mileage is a reportable fringe benefit.
-Because procedures have not been established to ensure IRS regulations are followed, the district may be subject to penalties and/or fines for failure to report all taxable benefits.

-- 1.1 Provide additional oversight and approval regarding compensation decisions and ensure all payments to employees are accurate and have adequate supporting documentation. - 1.2 Ensure the time clock system is used to support all compensation. - 1.3 Ensure the Superintendent's vehicle allowance is subject to payroll taxes and properly reported on W-2 forms.
-The Board should also review the vehicle allowance paid to the Superintendent and set the allowance to reasonably reflect the actual expenses incurred. - 1.4 Ensure personal (commuting) mileage is reported in accordance with IRS guidelines.

-- 1.1 This matter is resolved.
+1.4 Personal use of vehicles mileag mainte days a strict does not calculate and report the value of personal (commuting) e on employee W-2 forms as a fringe benefit.
+Three district nance and custodial staff, considered to be on call 24 hours a day, 7 week, are allowed to use district vehicles to commute to and from There were no logs or other accounting of the use of these vehicles. fringe regulat porting guidelines indicate personal commuting mileage is a reportable benefit.
+Because procedures have not been established to ensure IRS ions are followed, the district may be subject to penalties and/or fines ure to report all taxable benefits.
+Recommendations The Bo pard of Education: 1.1 Provide additional oversight and approval regarding compensation decisions and ensure all payments to employees are accurate and have adequate supporting documentation.
+1.2 Ensure the time clock system is used to support all compensation.
+1.3 Ensure the Superintendent's vehicle allowance is subject to payroll taxes and properly reported on W-2 forms.
+The Board should also review the vehicle allowance paid to the Superintendent and set the allowance to reasonably reflect the actual expenses incurred.
+1.4 Ensure personal (commuting) mileage is reported in accordance with IRS guidelines.
+Auditee's Response 1.1 This matter is resolved.
 Future compensation, including stipends, will be made pursuant to Board approved salary schedules.
-Future payments for extra-duty positions and sick leave will continue to be properly documented. - 1.2 This matter is resolved.
+Future payments for extra-duty positions and sick leave will continue to be properly documented.
+1.2 This matter is resolved.
 The district self-identified the need to address the time clock system prior to this audit.
-The time clock is already fully operational and will ensure hourly employees are appropriately paid. - 1.3 This matter is resolved.
-The Superintendent's contract was renegotiated in January 2019 and the car allowance was removed as a specific item of compensation. - 1.4 This matter is resolved.
+The time clock is already fully operational and will ensure hourly employees are appropriately paid.
+1.3 This matter is resolved.
+The Superintendent's contract was renegotiated in January 2019 and the car allowance was removed as a specific item of compensation.
+1.4 This matter is resolved.
 The W-2 forms for all employees using district vehicles will reflect personal commuting mileage as a fringe benefit.

-2. Personnel Procedures, Records, and Policies

-District personnel procedures, records, and policies need improvement.
+2. Personnel Procedures, Records, and Policies District personnel procedures, records, and policies need improvement.